How to make money and travel the world as an Au Pair, it’s easier than you think…

 A handover book: Keep a note on the child’s sickness, behaviours, food intake etc. in a diary, you never know when it may come handy.
 It also serves as a great alibi ( if ever you might need one) and testament to your diligent ways.

-A weekly organiser: Use an organiser to schedule stuff or try an electronic organiser and sync up yours with all the calendars on the phones and or laptops that the parents use.
+A weekly organiser: Use an organiser to schedule stuff or try an electronic organiser and sync up yours with all the calendars on the phones and or a good laptop that the parents use.

 A bag or satchel: I love bags with tons of pockets.
 If you are an Au Pair you never know what the child may need next; a chocolate bar or a snot-free napkin, you gotta be the super nanny and have all bases covered.